nick-botticelli/nick-botticelli/README.md

 ### Hi there 👋

- Currently working on Android development, reverse-engineering, and miscellaneous Java and C# development.

- Also a student at Northern Arizona University.
+ I am a student at Northern Arizona University currently working on Java, C/C++, and Android development, software security, and more.

 ![GitHub stats](https://github-readme-stats.vercel.app/api?username=nick-botticelli&show_icons=true)